Alexander

 House in Cornwall Bridge, CT

-Shaded by a simple cedar pergola, a path runs along the front of the house, connecting the garage to the entry.
+Under the shade of a pergola draped with wisteria, a walkway runs along the front of the house, connecting the garage to the entry.
 A second pergola defines the edge of a formal parterre garden, creating a courtyard that seems to have been carved from the surrounding forest.
 Through the woods it is possible to catch glimpses of the river below.

 Interior design is by Ghislaine Vinas.